Last Updated: 26th November 2017.

-Do you want to know how I can afford to travel the world from the 22nd of June?
-Well, let me tell you.
+Do you want to know how I can afford to travel the world full time?
+Let me tell you.

 You’re probably going to be disappointed by hearing this: there is no magical recipe.
 It’s all about working hard and making money.
 You could also try and win the lottery, but I wouldn’t hold my breath if I were you.

 I work my butt off every day to be able to fund my adventures.
 It’s not always easy but I’m lucky enough that I’m doing something I actually love – which makes it worth it.